AndyQ/NFCPassportReader/readme.md

 $ pod install
 ```

+Note - Current Bitcode is disabled as OpenSSL is not correctly found.
+Hopefully this will be fixed in a future release.

 ## Usage
 To use, you first need to create the Passport MRZ Key which consists of the passport number, date of birth and expiry date (including the checksums).